Thomas and Meeks Griffin

-Thomas Griffin and Meeks Griffin (died September 29, 1915) were American brothers and prominent Black farmers who were wrongly executed for the 1913 murder of John Q. Lewis.
-Their conviction, as well as that of their co-defendants, Nelson Brice and John Crosby, was based on the testimony by a fifth accused accomplice and racial bias.
+Thomas Griffin and Meeks Griffin (died September 29, 1915) were American brothers and prominent Black farmers who were wrongfully executed for the 1913 murder of John Q. Lewis.
+Their conviction, as well as that of their co-defendants, Nelson Brice and John Crosby, was based on the testimony by a fifth codefendant, who was sentenced to life imprisonment in exchange for his cooperation.

 Life

 Thomas and Meeks Griffin were born as the second and third sons to Franklin and Julia Griffin in Blackstock, South Carolina.
 Their parents owned 130 acre of land in Chester County, South Carolina, which they took over and worked on as adults.
-They had an older brother, John, and a younger sister, Ruth.
+They had an older brother, John, and Clarence Preston and sister Dorothy, Julia and a younger sister, Ruth.
 Thomas was also called Tom while Meeks was also known as Mitch.

 On the night to April 24, 1913, 75-year-old John Quarles Lewis was killed during a home invasion on his farm in Blackstock.
 He was discovered the following morning by Jim Dove, who worked on the property as a farmhand.
 Lewis' house was ten miles away from Chester, with the nearest inhabited place being the Cornwell Inn three miles away.
 Lewis, a wealthy farmer and Confederate veteran, had been shot twice in the back and chest with a shotgun.
 A stash of $40 was left undiscovered.
 Shortly after, police arrested a young black couple, Anna and Dave Davis, on suspicion of murder, but they were released two months later for lack of evidence.
 Later, John "Monk" Stevenson, a small-time thief, was arrested after he was found in possession of the victim's pistol.

 While in custody, Stevenson issued a confession and implicated four others in the burglary, those being the Griffin brothers, Nelson Brice, and John Crosby.
 Stevenson claimed that he had directed the other men to Lewis' house, but not participated due to having a lame leg and that he was not satisfied with the share of the loot (the pistol and a Confederate pocket watch).
 After the four others were arrested on June 14, Stevenson made a plea deal with the authorities implicating his co-defendants in exchange for a life sentence.
 In July 1913, the other defendants were sentenced to death.
 There was no physical evidence against the four suspects, who continued to plead their innocence.
 The Griffin brothers and Crosby made repeated unsuccessful appeals, including to the South Carolina Supreme Court.
 Among others argumentation, a statement was entered by Hattie Budget, who had shared a jail cell with Stevenson, claiming that the latter had admitted to falsely accusing the Griffin brothers of involvement in the murder.
 The sentence of all four condemned was affirmed on June 1, 1914.